liggiorgio/ogd/Docs/GameDesignDocument.md

 ##### Card Selection
 The card selection pop-up appears before queuing for a game or going into a campaign level, allowing the player to select four cards to play in their game.
 It holds a square grid of all the cards the player owns on the top, the square's side being half of the screen's height, and a bottom section of 4 slots to see what cards have been chosen so far.
 This screen can be quit by tapping anywhere outside the card selection pop-up, going thus back to the main menu screen from Duel mode or to the Level Selection in Campaign mode.

+The card selection doesn't allow to pick 2 of the same cards.
+The 4 cards must be all different, and, of course, the player needs to own at least one copy of every card selected.

 ![Card selection pop-up.
 In red, the portion of the screen that can be tapped to quit card selection and go back](pictures/card_selection.png)